benjaoming/quercyveterinaire.fr/content/_index.en.md

 params:
   cssClassSuffix: "main"
-  subtitle: "Your at home veterinarian in south east Lot around Limogne en Quercy."
+  subtitle: "Your 'at home' veterinarian based in South-East Lot"
-  subsubtitle: "Vet Yrja Lindeberg offers at home veterinary care in a calm, compassionate environment attentive to the needs of each animal and owner.
-I do home visits in a large geographical area around Concots/Limogne en Quercy."
+  subsubtitle: "Veterinarian Yrja Lindberg, the founder of Quercy Vétérinaire, offers veterinary care in the comfort of your own home, in and around Limogne-en-Quercy/Concots, and the surrounding geographical area.
+Home visits for pets often equate to a calmer experience for both pet and owner alike, and Yrja is committed to creating a compassionate environment and providing attentive care, responsive to the needs of the individual animal and family."
 ---

-## Why a veterinay consultation at home?
+## Veterinary consultations at home...
+Why?

-For some animals, traveling to or visiting the veterinary clinic can be stressful or cause fear.
-Perhaps you know a dog showing signs of stress alreadu at the vets parking lot?
-Or have you ever had a hard time getting your cat into a transport cage?
-A visit to the veterinarian can be a stressful experience for the animal and  its owner for different reasons.
-Home consultations is an alternative for you who would like veterinary care in the familiar and reassuring environment of your home.
+For some animals, travelling to, or visiting the veterinary clinic can be stressful or cause fear, particularly if the animal is feeling unwell.
+Perhaps you know of a dog who already shows signs of stress in the vet's car park?
+Or have you ever had a hard time getting your cat into its carrier?
+For a number of reasons, a visit to the vet can be a distressing experience for your animal, as well as for you.
+'At home' consultations are an alternative option, allowing you to receive the veterinary care you need, in the familiarity and comfort of your own home, a reassuring environment for your pet.